Abelique

 Signal over noise

 Targeted, personalised messaging replaces broadcast.
 Instead of 50 people seeing irrelevant posts, each person gets what's relevant to them.
-Better signal-to-noise ratio than any group chat.

 Messaging ubiquity